What is HRT For Men? Your Guide to Hormone Replacement Therapy

 • Alcohol abuse

-What Are the Benefits of Hormone Replacement Therapy?
+What are the Benefits of Hormone Replacement Therapy?

 Men who undergo hormone replacement therapy to treat low testosterone levels — either due to hypogonadism or aging — may experience relief from the unpleasant effects of low T levels.